dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 Like for other Operon functions, inputs and outputs must be serializable to JSON.
 Additionally, workflows must be [deterministic](#determinism).

-Here's an example workflow from our [programing quickstart](../getting-started/quickstart-programming-2).
+Here's an example workflow from our [quickstart](../getting-started/quickstart-programming-2).
 It increments a counter in the database, then sends an HTTP request.
 If the request fails, it rolls back the increment.
 By making this a workflow, we guarantee that the rollback always happens if the request fails, even if the server is interrupted.